For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Buying a laptop for university doesn’t have to break the bank – Chromebooks are a budget-friendly alternative.
 They run on ChromeOS, allowing you to do anything you can do on a browser: check your email, use Google Docs, do online research, stream movies, etc.

-The Lenovo IdeaPad Slim 3 comes with standard USB and USB-C slots, allowing you to use an external hard drive if necessary.
+The Lenovo IdeaPad Slim 3 comes with two standard USB ports and a USB-C, allowing you to use an external hard drive if necessary.

 Keep in mind that Chromebooks are slightly limiting since ChromeOS can’t run certain programs that otherwise would on Windows or macOS.
 But if you don’t need to use any heavy software, or have a desktop computer at home, it’s the ideal budget-friendly laptop for students.